HugoJourdan/Color-Flow/README.md

 | :---: | :---: | :---: |
 | <img src="https://github.com/HugoJourdan/Color-Flow/blob/main/img/Glyph-Color-Label.png" width="100"> | <img src="https://github.com/HugoJourdan/Color-Flow/blob/main/img/Layer-Color-Label.png" width="100"> | <img src="https://github.com/HugoJourdan/Color-Flow/blob/main/img/Glyph+Layer-Color-Label.png" width="100"> |

 A glyph can have only one `Glyph Color Label`, but many `Layer Color Label` (as many layers of the glyph).

+# Use of Layer Color
 Convenient use of `Layer Color Label` is to set them to indicate progress status of a layer.

 For example: